hansraj09/subscription-tracker/README.md

 - Nodemailer to send reminder emails at regular intervals

-Credit: Tutorial from Javascript Mastery on Youtube.
+*Credit*: Tutorial from Javascript Mastery on Youtube.